10 tips for delivering a great Click & Collect experience

 Pay online, collect in store (Click and Collect)

-This ensure that you are paid for items and users don't change their mind or don't turn up to collect goods, particularly if they have been specifically shipped to store or removed from shelves when they could have been sold to other customers.
+This ensures that you are paid for items and users don't change their mind or don't turn up to collect goods, particularly if they have been specifically shipped to store or removed from shelves when they could have been sold to other customers.

 Reserve online, pay and collect in store (Click and Reserve)